AtlantisDAO1/project-impact-certificate-mint-api/README.md

 1. **Send a test payment**
     - Choose a blockchain for minting and a blockchain + token for sending mint fee.
 Send the mint fee to the configured address (specified in the DB) and note the corresponding transaction hash
 2. **Test Mint Request**
-    - Make a request for minting to your API gateway configured URL
+    - Make a request for minting using API provided by express.js application

 ```bash
 curl -X POST https://your-api/v1/mintRequest -H "Content-Type: application/json" -d '{